Fitting a new pond liner correctly is important for long-lasting success, but it doesn’t have to be difficult.

 Position your pond liner by following these steps:

-Tip: Avoid dragging the liner, make sure to lift and place to prevent abrasion.
+Tip: Avoid dragging it, make sure to lift and place to prevent abrasion.

 Use a garden hose to add a small amount of water, just enough to weigh down the liner.
-As you continue to fill your pond, adjust the fit of the liner by doing the following:
+As you continue to fill your pond, adjust the fit by doing the following:

 Tip: Avoid rushing this step.
 Getting the right fit early on is easier than fixing it later, and makes the rest of the job much simpler.

-Once you're happy with the fit and the pond is filled to around 5-10cm from the top, you can trim the edges of your liner using sharp scissors or a utility knife.
-Make sure to leave a minimum of 30cm overlap so you can secure the edges with rocks, paving, or purpose-made pond edging.
+Once you're happy with the fit and the pond is filled to around 5-10cm from the top, you can trim the edges using sharp scissors or a utility knife.
+Make sure to leave a minimum of 30cm overlap so you can secure the edges with rocks, paving, or purpose-made edging.

-Tip: Blending your pond naturally into its surrounding makes for a well-finished look.
+Tip: Blending your pond naturally into its surroundings makes for a well-finished look.

-If you're installing a raised or framed pond, the process of lining it is mostly the same.
+If you're installing a raised or framed pond, the process is mostly the same.
 The only major difference is the corners and edges.
-You can use strong clips or wooden battens to hold the liner securely in place around the top frame, trimming underneath for a clean finish.
+You can use strong clips or wooden battens to hold the liner in place around the top frame, trimming underneath for a clean finish.

 If you want to learn more about building a raised pond, check out our helpful guide here.

 Sometimes, accidents can happen, but fortunately a rip or puncture doesn't necessarily mean starting over.
-Most pond liners can be patched using a repair tape and an offcut of the liner.
+Most liners can be patched using repair tape and an offcut.

 Following these steps, you'll have your liner patched up and functional again: